stuart-knock/docs/UserGuide/UserGuide-UI_Burst.rst

     Stimulus
         optional stimulation of the brain.
     Model and parameters:
-        model type (such as Fithugh-Nagumo for example) and the parameters used in the simulation.
+        model type (such as Fitzhugh-Nagumo for example) and the parameters used in the simulation.
     Integrator
         the integration scheme for the differential equations and integration step (in physical unit).
 	If the integration scheme is stochastic:
 	Noise
 	    the additive or multiplicative noise term used in the integration scheme.
     Monitors
         the data registered during the simulations.
     Simulation length: